 the 20th Day of the Month in which the invoice is issued; and

-10 Business Days after the invoiced is issued.
+10 Days after the invoiced is issued.

 Each Shipper shall no later than one Business Day after a payment is made notify First Gas of the invoice numbers and the respective amounts to which any payment by the Shipper relates.